Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 `Regenerate Random Spectre` : Regenerate the default spectre when there are no Music

-`Update Notif` : Show a "Update Available" at the right back corner of the screen when a update is available

 # Previews

 <img src="/previews/preview1.png" width="400" /><img src="/previews/preview4.png" width="400" />